 The four symbols that make up the school seal are imbued with meaning:

 The acorn and oak leaf represent growth.
 Massive oak trees grow from tiny acorns, just as Solebury grew from a simple idea and a few students 95 years ago.
 When we take small and positive actions, and practice patience and perseverance, we inspire growth all around us.

-The plow represents the idea of stewardship and cultivation.
-If we want something to grow and flourish, we must give it our care and energy – whether that be a school, a family, a government, a piece of land, or a friendship.
-Each of us has a responsibility to nurture the things around us that allow our lives to be fulfilling.
-We each must be the cultivators, the intelligent farmers, of our communities and of our own lives.
+The plow represents stewardship and cultivation.
+If we want something to flourish—a school, a family, a government, a piece of land, or a friendship—we must dedicate our care and energy.
+Each of us has a responsibility to be a cultivator of our communities and our own lives.

-The beaver represents the idea that it is often necessary to work hard and to push ourselves to accomplish things even when they are challenging.
-We grow as people, we move institutions forward, and we help our society improve when we are willing to confront head on that which is difficult.
+The beaver represents hard work, pushing ourselves to overcome adversity.
+We grow as people, move institutions forward, and improve our societies when we are willing to confront head on that which is difficult.

-Our highest goal in living and learning is not wealth or power or rising above others.
-Our highest goal is wisdom.
 The owl represents our aspiration for wisdom.
-Gaining wisdom is not simply a matter of accumulating knowledge.
-We strive to learn how we can use knowledge to improve the quality of our lives and the health of our communities.
+Our highest goal in living and learning is not wealth, power, or rising above others, it’s striving to learn how we can use knowledge to improve the quality of our lives and the health of our communities.